Jimmy-Hu/TinyDIP/README.md

     cmake --build ./build
     ```

     If the parallel build process is prefered, `--parallel` flag can be added.
+However, if you want to build in parallel, ensure the memory is large enough.
 On the other hand, if the verbose information is needed, `--verbose` flag can be added.

     ```shell
     cmake --build ./build --parallel --verbose